ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Asynchronous programming is complicated

-Thus, if servers are designed on the thread-per-request model, they will under-utilize their computing resources.To fully utilize all computational resources, it is necessary to abandon the _thread-per-request_ model.
-Typically the _asynchronous pipeline_ model is used instead, where tasks at different stages are executed on different worker threads from a thread pool.
+Thus, if servers are designed on the thread-per-request model, they will under-utilize their computing resources.
+To fully utilize all computational resources, it is necessary to abandon the _thread-per-request_ model.
+Typically, the _asynchronous pipeline_ model is used instead, where tasks at different stages are executed on different worker threads from a thread pool.

 But this solution also has serious problems.
 The entire Java platform is designed on using threads as units of concurrency.
 In the Java programming language, operators (branches, cycles, method calls) are called in a thread.
 Programmers are forced to use completely different control flows in various asynchronous frameworks.
 Exception has a stack trace that shows where in a thread the error occurred.
 In asynchronous frameworks, stack traces are almost useless, because they contain the context of a different thread than the one in which the error occurred.
-The Java tools (debuggers, profilers) have limited use in asynchronous code, because they are also based on the thread as the execution context.
+The Java tools (debuggers, profilers) have limited use in asynchronous code because they are also based on the thread as the execution context.
 Programmers lose all those advantages when they abandon the thread-per-request model in favor of an asynchronous model.

 ### User-mode threads are the solution

 Thus, programmers were faced with a dilemma: waste money on hardware due to its under-utilization or waste money on development due to a programming style that is disharmonious with the design of the Java platform.
-The solution that the Loom Project team has chosen is to implement user-mode threads (but not coroutines) similar to those used in Erlang and Go.
+The solution that the Loom Project team has chosen is to implement user-mode threads (but not coroutines) similar to those used in Go.
 This solution provides an excellent concurrent capacity because this is what Little's Law requires to achieve high throughput.

 These lightweight threads were named _virtual threads_ by analogy to _virtual memory_.
 This name suggests that virtual threads are numerous and cheap thread-like entities that make good use of computational resources.
 Virtual threads are implemented by the JVM (instead of the OS kernel), which manages their stack at a lower granularity than the OS can.
-So instead of a few thousand threads at most, programmers can have millions of threads in the single OS process.
+So instead of a few thousand threads at most, programmers can have millions of threads in a single OS process.
 This allows programmers to write simple and scalable concurrent code in the thread-per-request model, which is the only approach that is harmonious with the Java platform.

 ## Platform threads and virtual threads